MSc Finance - relaunching in September 2024

 Live online webinars

-This course features eight online tutorial webinars.
+This course features eight online webinars.
 Each webinar is live and scheduled to last for around one hour.

 Webinar dates and times will be organised flexibly at the start of the course.
 Your course coordinator will consider everyone’s circumstances and time zones before setting up live webinar times that best suit the class.